-If you are looking to bag some multibaggers or invest in shares on a long-term basis, it is imperative for you to use multiple lenses to gauge the company and its potential.
+Though investing in stocks can be easy, picking the right company can be tricky.
+If you are looking to bag some multi-baggers returns or invest in shares on a long-term basis, you must use multiple lenses to gauge the company and its potential.
 You cannot depend on the daily changes in its stock market price.
 Your purchasing decision should come from something far more concrete.
-There are several methods that most long-term investors use in determining if a particular stock is worth your purchase.
-One such method discussed in this article is fundamental analysis.
+There are several methods that most long-term investors use in determining the worth of stock.
+One such method discussed in this article is the fundamental analysis of stocks.

 What is fundamental analysis?